-No one really knows how much ransomware operators make.
-A search of current industry opinion places the average ransom demands at around \$170,000, according to Group-IB.
-However, researchers also add that the most brazen groups ask for tens of millions of dollars - Sodinokibi (aka REvil) demanded \$50 million apiece from Acer and Quanta.
-Other sums include:
+There are several notable cases in history when a large amount of ransom was paid.
+Researchers also add that the most brazen groups usually ask for tens of millions of dollars - Sodinokibi (aka REvil), for instance, demanded \$50 million apiece from Acer and Quanta back in 2021.
+Other sums worth mentioning include:

-- ENISA ransomware report: €10 billion in 2019 payouts; - \$144 million from 2013-2019 in payouts to Ryuk, according to the FBI; - §100 million in 2020 in profit, according to Sodinokibi, which may be exaggerated; - \$150 million in 2020 paid to Ryuk, according to AdvIntel; - \$40 million in 2021 paid to Phoenix Locker by CNA Financial the highest reported single payout yet; - \$17.5 million in 2021 paid to Darkside before "retreating" after the Colonial Pipeline attack; - \$350 million in 2020 payouts, according to an estimate by Chainanalysis; and - \$70 million in 2021 demanded by Sodinokibi for a universal decryptor after the Kaseya VSA attack.

-HOW RANSOMWARE DOES IT PSYCHOLOGICALLY
+\$144 million from 2013-2019 in payouts to Ryuk, according to the FBI;

+\$40 million in 2021 paid to Phoenix Locker by CNA Financial - the highest reported single payout yet;

+\$17.5 million in 2021 paid to Darkside before "retreating" after the Colonial Pipeline attack;

+\$70 million in 2021 demanded by Sodinokibi for a universal decryptor after the Kaseya VSA attack;

+\$50 million in 2022 demanded by Lockbit for stolen data from German giant Continental;

+\$100 million hauled in by Hive in 2022.

+How ransomware does it psychologically

-Ransomware uses pressure as its core tactic, and while there are many approaches to ransomware, the primary threat it demonstrates is encrypting important data and putting it out of the victim's reach.
-Data, whether considered personal, professional, or intellectual property, is, in any case, sensitive and valuable.
+Ransomware uses pressure as its core tactic, and while there are many approaches to ransomware, the primary threat it demonstrates is encrypting sensitive and valuable data and putting it out of the victim's reach.

 Pressure points expand when individuals or organizations can sustain reputational damage, business outages, or even legal and financial penalties.
-The risk of such damage has been exacerbated by a new trend - called doxing - employed by multiple ransomware gangs, wherein they comb through their victims' systems looking for sensitive data that they will then threaten to release unless an additional fee on top of the ransom is paid - a type of double extortion.
-The Maze gang, which started the doxing trend in November 2019, even improved on its original approach by creating its own underground leak site, making it very difficult for the victims to have their leaked data taken down.
+The risk of such damage has been exacerbated by doxing employed by multiple ransomware gangs, wherein they comb through their victims' systems looking for sensitive data that they will then threaten to release unless an additional fee on top of the ransom is paid - a type of double extortion.
+The Maze gang, which started the doxing trend back in November 2019, even improved on its original approach by creating its own underground leak site, making it very difficult for the victims to have their leaked data taken down.

 With the pressure applied and - as a rule increasing, manipulation is sure to follow.
 Victims often see multiple facets of their digital touchpoints affected, from DDoS attacks on their websites to obnoxious demonstrations of criminal presence on a network.
 Some of these include shock-inducing approaches like print bombing, in which multiple printers on a network are commanded to print a ransom note - threatening management's ability to control internal and external communication about an incident.
 Pressure might also be applied more directly; for example by accessing a business's customer data and then getting in touch, possibly even cold-calling the victims, with further threats and publicly goading the victims while their IT departments struggle to mitigate impacts from an attack.
+The attackers may use various methods to contact the victim, such as phone calls, emails, or instant messaging.
+This is an aggressive tactic, as it directly targets the victim and puts additional pressure on them to pay the ransom.